lgreski/cleaningdata/README.md

 <h1 id="processing">Processing Steps</h1>

- This section provides an outline of the processing steps used to create the project deliverables, and explains the rationale behind various decisions we made as we produced the ouptut necessary to fulfill the five requirements listed in the project instructions.
+ This section provides an outline of the processing steps used to create the project deliverables, and explains the rationale behind various decisions we made as we produced the output necessary to fulfill the five requirements listed in the project instructions.
 It concludes with step by step instructions for running the script.

 <h2 id="stepsoutline">Summary of Processing Steps in run_analysis.R </h2>